OpenBfS/UncertRadio/paper/paper.md

 `UncertRadio` is available free for download as compiled windows binaries since 2014.

 Recently, it was decided to make the source code available as open source software under the GNU General Public License 3.
-It is written in modern Fortran utilizing many Fortran 2003 and 2008 features, e.$\,$g. the C-interoperability.

-Gtk 3 is used for the graphical user interface in combination with gtk-fortran [@magnin2019] providing the required Fortran bindings.
-The layout is created using the user interface designer software @glade2022.
+`UncertRadio` is written in modern Fortran utilizing many Fortran 2003 and 2008 features, e.$\,$g. the C-interoperability.

+The graphical user interface is build with GTK 3 in combination with gtk-fortran [@magnin2019], which provides the required Fortran bindings.
 PLplot is implemented for the graphical presentations [@theplplotteam].

 Many of the utilized numerical procedures are derived from the work of [Alan Miller](https://wp.csiro.au/alanmiller/;https://jblevins.org/mirror/amiller/), [John Burkardt](https://people.sc.fsu.edu/~jburkardt/) and @brandt1999.
 A function parser [@schmehl2008] is included for interpreting user-defined equations.

-The `UncertRadio` source code is availiable on [GitHub](https://github.com/OpenBfS/UncertRadio).
+The `UncertRadio` source code is available on [GitHub](https://github.com/OpenBfS/UncertRadio).
 Detailed building instructions are provided within the README file.
 `UncertRadio` works both on Linux and Windows and comes with language packages for English, French and German.
 Nevertheless, only Windows